 Eighth to Ninth Grade: If a student fails two major subjects in grade 8, he/she is encouraged to attend summer school and pass at least one of the two failed subjects.
 If a student fails three major subjects he/she is encouraged to attend summer school and pass at least two of the three failed subjects.
-If a student fails four major subjects, he/she is encouraged to attend summer school and pass at least two of the three failed subjects.
 If a student fails four major subjects, he/she is encouraged to attend summer school and pass at least three of the four failed subjects.
 Failure to meet these requirements may result in retention or the need to repeat classes.